alfredangelov/RVToolsDailyDump/README.md

 This will:

 - Install Microsoft.PowerShell.SecretManagement and SecretStore modules
+- Install Microsoft Graph modules (if Microsoft Graph email is configured)
+- Install PnP.PowerShell module (if SharePoint integration is enabled)
 - Create and configure the RVToolsVault for unattended operation
 - Validate RVTools installation
 - Create required directories